AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 To install all dependencies automatically, run ```bash install_dependencies.sh```.

+Please note that you may have to `brew install proj` to ensure `pip install geopandas` is successful.

 ## Modules and Functionality

 This package involves numerous functions that are grouped as follows: